automoto/awsconfig-events-data/README.md

 Check out the latest releases https://github.com/automoto/awsconfig-events-data/releases

 The releases are named and tagged using the timestamp when they were created.
-Records in the data set should be from events from within the past few hours or the last 24 hours.
+Records in the data are generally an archive of awsconfig events from within the past few hours or the last 24 hours from the release being created.